cnnwosu200/504_serverless_functions/README.md

         return json.dumps({"error": "Invalid hba1c value"}), 400
 ```
 9. Click the Deploy button.
 You will see a green checkmark with "Completed" when deployment is successful.
-10. Copy the Trigger URL which will be used for testing.
+10. Copy the Trigger URL, which will be used for testing.

 ### Microsoft Azure

-1. In the search bar in the Azure Portal, search for Function App and click create
+1. In the search bar in the Azure Portal, search for Function App and click Create
 2. Configure the Function App;
     - Pick a resource group
     - Name the Function App.
-In this case the name given was "python-serverless"
+In this case, the name given was "python-serverless"
-    - Choose runtime stack preferabvly Python 3.13
+    - Choose a runtime stack, preferably Python 3.13
     - Under Hosting options, click Consumption
 3. Click Create.
 4. Create the HTTP trigger function